christiansassi/computer-vision-project/README.md

     <span><i>Motion tracking</i></span>
 </p>

+> [!NOTE]
+> It is important to highlight that, generally speaking, a particle system may not be the best option for these scenarios due to its difficulty in adapting to rapid changes.
+However, it is effective in this case, but it should be noted that other methods may be more suitable for our specific requirements.

 ## Ball Detection and Tracking

 For ball detection and tracking, the YOLO (You Only Look Once) algorithm was employed, as it proved well-suited for this task.
 Due to the ball’s high velocity, it often appeared distorted in some frames, making it difficult to detect using traditional techniques.